FKistic/Come-To-Succes-Prayer-reminder/README.md

 6. Now Hard mode will give you full screen notification and its a bit difficult to close or force close the program
 7. Now inshallah you cant close the Timer in Hard mode even using Task mangager.

+Note:
+This program uses 30% of CPU usage, but can be used on a decent pc

 Different modes in this programs are:
 1. Easy mode - ONLY NOTIFICATIONS AND ALERTS.